The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 In the Netflix Original, Last Samurai Standing, (based on the manga by Shogo Imamura) Saga Kokushu, (Junichi Okada) is a renowned swordsman and samurai, (military leader in feudal Japan).
 His nom de guerre is “Kokushu, the man slayer.”
 Unfortunately, in19th century Japan the samurai class is fast approaching extinction.

-In flashback, we (and Kokushu) watch as artillery and rifle companies cut his army to pieces.
-As a result, Kokushu suffers from PTSD.
+In flashback, we (and Kokushu) watch as artillery and a rifle company cut his army to pieces.
+As a result, he suffers from PTSD.
 The mere sound of a sword drawn immobilizes Kokushu as he descends into uncontrollable shakes.

-The only option is an organized series of duels.
+The only option is an organized series of duels with a grand prize of BIG money.
 Really, more like brawls conducted under shadowy circumstances no one can really trust.
 Still, desperate samurai of all stations—even Kokushu—gather to slaughter each other for the promise of a life-saving fortune.

 Except Kokushu still cannot draw his sword, even to defend himself.
 Yeah, the “compelling,” like the conflict is baked in.
 Throw in a kid who looks/acts a lot like Kokushu’s late child and you have money in the bank.
 Which is why the series has already been renewed for a 2nd season by the notoriously fickle Netflix, (seriously, they are the deadliest swordsmen).